VRConservation/geosp/chapters/11_field.md

 :name: forms
 Survey form screens.
 ```
 It is worth keeping questions and answers brief in each section.
 Note that I just put short common names for tree species in the order of their abundance to make filling out the species section easier.
-Once you've completed the forms you'll be prompted to finalize the form. ({numref}`send`)
+Once you've completed the forms, you'll be prompted to finalize and send. ({numref}`send`)

 ```{figure} /figures/survey/send.png
 :height: 400px